-At Alternative to Meds Center, our approach to substance abuse and addiction treatment is a little different than that offered at traditional drug rehabs.
+At Alternative to Meds Center, our holistic approach to substance abuse and addiction treatment is quite different than that offered at traditional drug rehabs.

 15 Years Experience by Professionals Who Understand Your Journey.